| Annual Chinese Holidays Chapter 1 - Chinese

 Qu Yuan’s story, as it was used as an offering to satisfy

+his spirit in the otherworld.
 The chapter concludes with the growing popularity

 of dragon boat racing as an international demonstration sport.